MicrosoftDocs/msix-docs/msix-src/desktop/desktop-to-uwp-third-party-installer.md

 Rimo3 cloud eliminates almost all of the manual effort required when tackling a technology transformation effort whether it is a large-scale transformation of your entire estate or an initial exploration of MSIX.

 Checkout our 5-step guide to modernizing your applications to MSIX in minutes [here](https://rimo3.com/rimo3cloud/?msix-guide).

+For more information about modernizing your applications with Rimo3 cloud and to see what else you can do with intelligent automation at scale come visit us at: https://rimo3.com